seanbaxter/circle/new-circle/README.md

 };
 ```

 The body of the user-defined `operator relocate` is the last time that the object at `this` is used.
 It is permitted for the body to `relocate` its subobjects from `*this` to the return value.
 Subobjects of `*this` not relocated are destroyed at the end of the function.
+The user-defined `relocate` operator rolls both move constructor and destructor into one function.

 Use the `relocate` operator in a _relocate-expression_.